“Fancy a self-published book that doesn’t look like a self-published book?”

 Lots of great books by talented authors are self-published.
 But also loads of

-sh… erm, lower-quality books too, precisely because pretty much anybody can spit the contents of their brain out onto paper and release it as a book (and many seemingly have).
+sh… erm, lower-quality books too, precisely because pretty much anybody can spit the contents of their brain out onto paper and publish it as a book (and many seemingly have).

 Contrary to the stale, overused cliche in the subheading above, it’s therefore extremely important that your book makes as good an impression as possible.
 The cover design must not only be inviting – in terms of its visual imagery, colour, layout and typography – but must also fit the topic of your book.